mahmoudashrafmohamed/popular-actors/README.md

 - Junit4.
 - Mockito.

-Note:
+# Note:
-to run this app you need to
+ to run this app you need to:

-1- create file apikey.properties in root project
+1 - create file apikey.properties in root project

-2- add you api key from the MovieDB ex: API_KEY = "123"
+2 - add you api key from the MovieDB ex: API_KEY = "123"